zochwar/n64swap/README.md

     * Print version

 ## Dependencies
-This program is written in [Rust](https://www.rust-lang.org/) [Clap](https://github.com/clap-rs/clap) is used to parse the commandline, cargo will add this automatically
+This program is written in [Rust](https://www.rust-lang.org/)\
+[Clap](https://github.com/clap-rs/clap) is used to parse the commandline, cargo will add this automatically

 ## Building
-There's nothing fancy going on, `cargo build` should work
+There's nothing fancy going on, `cargo build --release` should work